Generating Career Ideas

 • VIA Character: VIA stands for Values in Action and the VIA Institute is a not-for-profit that aims to help people change their lives by tapping into the power of their own greatest strengths.
 The VIA Institute offers a free 10 minute test, and additional fee based resources.

-• Strengths Profile is an online assessment that gives you a unique profile revealing your realised and unrealised strengths, learned behaviours and weaknesses, and available for individuals ‘to reveal and develop your passions further’.
-The free starter profile, launched in 2021, provides your assessed top 3 Realised Strengths; top 3 Unrealised Strengths, 2 Learned Behaviours and 1 Weakness.
+• Strengths Profile is an online assessment that gives you a unique profile "to reveal and develop your passions further".
+The free starter profile is easily digestible and provides your assessed top 3 Realised Strengths; top 3 Unrealised Strengths, 2 Learned Behaviours and 1 Weakness.

 Fee-based resources

 • Clifton Strengths Assessment, developed by Gallup.
-The Gallup book ‘Strengths Finder 2.0’ also introduces the CSA and each book includes a free access code for the assessment in the purchase price.
+The Gallup book ‘Strengths Finder 2.0’ {referenced above)also introduces the CSA and each book includes a free access code for the assessment in the purchase price.

 • The Morrisby Test is a personality based tool used quite often by schools for careers advice.
 It is marketed as an impartial decision making companion and offers insight into multiple aspects of personality and includes pathways and advice for further study and career options.